 Safely store meats and poultry, and how to tell if they are spoiled.

-I am frequently asked questions on the colour of meats and poultry, and how to tell if they are spoiled.
+I am frequently asked questions on the colour of meats and poultry, and how to tell if they are spoiled and unsafe to eat.

 The colour of meat is associated with a protein stored in the muscle called myoglobin.

-Beef, lamb and goat meat have higher levels of myoglobin than pork, veal or poultry, while the meat of wild animals will have the highest levels due to their greater physical activity.
+Beef, lamb and goat meat all have higher levels of myoglobin compared with pork, veal or poultry, while the meat of wild animals will have the highest levels due to animals in the wild being more physically active.

 However darker or lighter shades are not necessarily an indication that the meat has spoiled as variations will occur according to the breed, age, diet, exercise, freshness, packaging and how it is stored.